expr:class='data:blog.pageType'>

 Ragnor tapped the table twice with his index finger.
 "I know."

-Ben-Ali glared at them and folded his right hand, clinching it in his left
+Ben-Ali glared at them and folded his right hand, clenching it in his left palm.
+"I will do the talking."

 Jubal flicked his index finger with his thumb.
-"Don't be foolish; you're weak."
+"Don't be foolish — you're weak."

 Emperor Albert the First looked at the gift from Perry.
 The hall grew quiet as he stood up, his eyes momentarily flicking to General Flick, who cowered from the glare.

-“So many people have died, and a whole city vanished, and yet no one could find out who was responsible.
-No one—not even my so-called General.”
+"So many people have died, and a whole city vanished, and yet no one could find out who was responsible.
+No one — not even my so-called General."

 The Emperor paused, his eyes now roaming, looking at everyone in the room.
 He smiled a nasty smile when no one was able to meet his eyes.